What happens, when a user enters your website’s domain name into the address bar and hits Enter?

 Turning on Cloudflare’s free content delivery network service is as easy as registering your domain name and changing its DNS settings so that it points to the CDN.
-You can do that either by going to Cloudflare’s own website or via the Cloudflare panel in your Client Area.
+You can do this by going to Cloudflare’s own website and following the steps provided there.

 Cloudflare will tell you which nameservers you need to point your domain to, and once you’ve done it, you simply need to leave it some time so that the changes propagate throughout the web.
 Cloudflare will automatically cache the static contents of your website and will start serving it from the location nearest to the user.
 If you feel that your website needs anything more, you can also check out the additional features Cloudflare offers with its paid plans.

 How much the loading times improve will be dependent on the nature of your website, but the effects are likely to be immediately visible.
 If you want to be sure, however, you can always do a before-and-after test on one of the numerous online services that measure websites’ speed and performance.
 They can also tell you whether your website uses a CDN, and if it doesn’t, they will advise turning it on.